-GOCO is funding solely by Colorado Lottery proceeds, and receives no general fund or taxpayer dollars.
-Per the Constitution, Lottery net proceeds are allocated as follows (current annual allocations in parentheses):
+GOCO is funded solely by Colorado Lottery proceeds, and receives no general fund or taxpayer dollars.
+Per the constitution, Lottery net proceeds are allocated as follows:

 - 10% to Colorado state parks through Colorado Parks and Wildlife

 - 40% to the Colorado Conservation Trust Fund, which allocates fund to eligible local governments on a per capita basis

 - Up to 50% to GOCO, based on a formula and adjusted for inflation

 - Surplus funds go to the state's school capital construction fund Building Excellent Schools Today

 The Constitution requires GOCO to allocate its funds to four areas – outdoor recreation, wildlife, local governments, and open space – in substantially equal portions over time.
 Outdoor recreation and wildlife funding is allocated through investments in Colorado Parks and Wildlife programs and facilities.

 GOCO's fiscal year runs from July 1 through June 30.
 Each year, GOCO awards funding through competitive grant programs for:

 - Local government park, outdoor recreation, and environmental education facilities projects

 - Outdoor recreation and wildlife conservation projects through the Colorado Parks & Wildlife